-George Frederick Sprague (September 3, 1902 – November 24, 1998) was an American geneticist and maize researcher.
-He was a faculty member at the Iowa State University and the University of Illinois and a researcher at the U.S. Department of Agriculture.
-He is credited with developing a genetically strong line of maize known as Iowa Stiff Stalk Synthetic.
-A recipient of the Wolf Prize in Agriculture, Sprague was also a fellow of the American Association for the Advancement of Science and a member of the National Academy of Sciences.
+George Frederick Sprague (September 3, 1902 – November 24, 1998) was an American geneticist, maize researcher, faculty member at Iowa State University and the University of Illinois and a researcher at the United States Department of Agriculture.
+He developed a genetically strong line of maize known as Iowa Stiff Stalk Synthetic.
+A recipient of the Wolf Prize in Agriculture, he was a fellow of the American Association for the Advancement of Science and a member of the National Academy of Sciences.

 Sprague was born in Crete, Nebraska.
-He was the son of Lucy Manville Sprague and minister Elmer Ellsworth Sprague.
+He was the son of minister Elmer Ellsworth and Lucy Manville Sprague.
 After graduating from Lincoln High School, he received an undergraduate degree from the University of Nebraska-Lincoln and a Ph.D. from Cornell University under supervision of Rollins A. Emerson.[1]

 Sprague was a professor at Iowa State University.
-At Iowa State, Sprague realized that open-pollinated corn often suffered from weak roots and stalks.
-After intermating 16 lines known to have strong stalks and roots, Sprague created Iowa Stiff Stalk Synthetic.
-This variety was still used in corn breeding as of 2008.
-Sprague's techniques took advantage of his belief that good germplasm was crucial to successful breeding.[2]
+At Iowa State, he realized that open-pollinated corn often has weak roots and stalks.
+After intermating 16 lines known to have strong stalks and roots, he created Iowa Stiff Stalk Synthetic, still used in corn breeding as of 2008.
+His techniques took advantage of his belief that good germplasm was crucial to successful breeding.[2]

 Leaving Iowa State for the USDA Agricultural Research Service (ARS) in 1958, Sprague led the Corn and Sorghum Investigations Unit.[2]
 He served as president of the American Society of Agronomy in 1960.[3]
-Sprague retired from the ARS in 1972 and took a research position at the University of Illinois, where he was employed until 1994.
-In 1998, Sprague died at his home in Eugene, Oregon.[1]
+He retired from the ARS in 1972 and took a research position at the University of Illinois, where he was employed until 1994.
+In 1998, he died at his home in Eugene, Oregon.[1]

 Sprague was inducted into the ARS Science Hall of Fame in 1990.[4]
 He was a fellow of the American Association for the Advancement of Science.
 He was elected to the National Academy of Sciences and he later chaired the organization's section on applied biology.[1]
 Sprague shared the 1978 Wolf Prize in Agriculture with plant pathologist John Charles Walker.[5]
 In 2007, Iowa State University Department of Agronomy established the George F. Sprague Endowed Chair.[6]